nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 From Figure 7, this function is beneficial for administators as you may want to contact this particular set of students.
 Simply click `Copy Email` and you can go to the email platform of your choice and paste this in the Address section.
 This function definitely faster than individually copy-pasting student emails.

 ### Summarising the records
-Summarises the student records inside Tracey.
+Summarises the statistics of the student records inside Tracey.

 Format:`summarise`
 * You can get an overview of the students in Tracey if you want to get an idea of the location where covid is more prevalent.